Topotecan Oral (Hycamtin®)

 Fatigue is very common during cancer treatment and is an overwhelming feeling of exhaustion that is not usually relieved by rest.
 While on cancer treatment, and for a period after, you may need to adjust your schedule to manage fatigue.
 Plan times to rest during the day and conserve energy for more important activities.
 Exercise can help combat fatigue; a simple daily walk with a friend can help.
 Talk to your healthcare team for helpful tips on dealing with this side effect.

-- Lung changes: report any new or worsening shortness of breath, cough or fever to your healthcare provider.
+- Lung changes: This medication can cause interstitial lung disease.
+Report any new or worsening shortness of breath, cough or fever to your healthcare provider

 Sexual & Reproductive Concerns